In SAP Cloud Integration Suite (BTP-IS/CI/CPI), configuring dynamic file names is not only possible but can be done using a variety of techniques.

 In the past, I wrote some articles on defining dynamic parameters such as filename, directory, etc in the receiver file adapters in SAP PI/PO.
 There are several techniques like ASMA and Variable Substitution.
-However, SAP Integration Suite CI (CPI) technique is more straightforward.
+However, SAP Integration Suite CI (BTP-IS/CI/CPI) technique is more straightforward.

 Common Use Cases of Dynamic File Name and Directory